 AFAM 2020.
 Race, Class, and Gender.
 3 Hours.

-Also offered as WGST 2020.
+Also offered as WGSS 2020.
 This 2000-level course is a core course, not an elective for the AFA minor.
 An exploration of social class, gender, and racial/ethnic relations as distinct, but linked dimensions of social inequality.
 Includes an examination of the historic underpinnings of discrimination by race, class, and gender and the present status of these issues.

 AFAM 3000.
 Introduction to Africana Studies.
 3 Hours.